ismael-araujo/testing-libraries/README.md

 **[How to Run 40 Regression Models with a Few Lines of Code](https://towardsdatascience.com/how-to-run-40-regression-models-with-a-few-lines-of-code-5a24186de7d "How to Run 40 Regression Models with a Few Lines of Code")**

+Learn how to run over 40 machine learning models using Lazy Predict for regression projects

 **[How to Import All Python Libraries With One Line of Code](https://towardsdatascience.com/how-to-import-all-python-libraries-with-one-line-of-code-2b9e66a5879f "How to Import All Python Libraries With One Line of Code")**

 Learn how to import the 40 most important libraries using PyForest